Are you looking for new hire checklist templates? Then you are at the right place.

 Pre-screening, Employment Verification, and Background Check Documentation

-While not required for all types of jobs, it is a solid practice to validate the employee you are hiring has been honest during the application process.
+While not required for all types of jobs, it is a solid practice to validate that the employee you are hiring was honest during the application process.
 Therefore, consider conducting post-offer inquiries, pre-hire background checking, employment verifications, or drug screening (if legal in your state).
-Again, it is best to maintain a confidential personnel file folder to store this data..

 Signed Offer Letter and Employment Agreement